gavinlyonsrepo/pic_12F675_projects/README.md

 --------------------------------------------
 * Name: pic_12F675_projects
 * Title : Projects for Pic 12F675 Microcontroller
-* Description: Projects for a Pic 12F675 Microcontroller.
-In C and Assembly.
+* Description: A set of Projects for a Pic 12F675 Microcontroller. in C and Assembly.
 * Author: Gavin Lyons

 Table of contents